warmcat/libwebsockets/lib/abstract/README.md

 ![lws_abstract overview](/doc-assets/abstract-overview.svg)

-The concept is that the abstract protocol implementation only operates on callback events and reads and writes to buffers... separately when it is instantiated, it can be bound to an "abstract transport" which handles all the details of sending and receiving on whatever the transport is.
+The concept is that the implementation is split into two separate chunks of code hidden behind "ops" structs... the "abstract protocol" implementation is responsible for the logical protocol operation and reads and writes only memory buffers.

+The "abstract transport" implementation is responsible for sending and receiving buffers on some kind of transport, and again is hidden behind a standardized ops struct.

+In the system, both the abstract protocols and transports are found by their name.

+An actual "connection" is created by calling a generic api `lws_abs_bind_and_create_instance()` to instantiate the combination of a protocol and a transport.

 This makes it possible to confidently offer the same protocol on completely different transports, eg, like serial, or to wire